Puffins in Iceland – A Complete Guide

 The white feathers take on a dark grey hue, and their beaks even get narrower and end up with a bright tip.
 When springtime comes around, all the brilliant colors return.

-Puffins in Iceland Live Quite Long Lives
+Puffins in Iceland Life Span

 Puffins in Iceland